CDISNM Blog

 Network Availability Medicare Advantage may be a good option if the network includes providers you already use.
 Look carefully at which doctors are in the plan’s network, and whether or not you need a referral to see a specialist.

-Out-of-pocket Expenses For those in good health who don’t expect to visit the doctor’s office or hospital regularly, Medicare Advantage can be a great asset, offering additional benefits at a low cost.
+Out-of-pocket Expenses For those in good health who will don’t expect to visit the doctor’s office or hospital regularly, Medicare Advantage can be a great asset, offering additional benefits at a low cost.
 If, on the other hand, you will be visiting the doctor frequently and expect to have many copays, traditional Medicare supplemented with a Medigap plan can help with expenses.

 The Bottom Line